masc-ucsc/docs/docs/pyrope/03-bundle.md

 * When doing a simple function call after an assignment or at the beginning of a line.
 * When used inside a selector `[...]`.
 * When used after an `in` operator followed by a `{` like in a `for` and `match` statements.
-* For the inputs in a match statement
+* For the inputs in a match statement.
+* A single element lambda return value.

 ```
 fcall 1,2         // same as: fcall(1,2)